For research use only

 | Product Type | Monkey Kidney Cell Lines |

-COS-7 cells are widely used in research.
-They are widely utilized for studying SV40 monkey viruses and serve as the commonly used mammalian production cells for producing recombinant proteins such as antibodies and cytokines.
+COS-7 cells are critical models used in research.
+They are widely utilized for studying SV40 monkey viruses and serve as the commonly used mammalian transient expression host for research-scale protein production such as antibodies and cytokines.
 The fibroblastic-like growth characteristics of COS-7 cells, combined with their susceptibility to SV40, make them an excellent choice for transfection experiments involving DNA plasmids and mutations to the SV40 virus.
 Given the potential link between SV40 and human cancers, the continued use of COS-7 cells in SV40-related research provides insights into SV40-associated tumorigenesis.